 You may be interested in helping kids in foster care but not in making a commitment to be a full-time foster parent.
 It’s all right.
 Being a full-time foster parent isn’t for everyone, but there are other important ways you can help.

 One of those ways is to provide respite care for foster parents.
 Respite is when you provide a break for foster families (a two- to four-day placement).

-If you are interested in becoming a foster parent, fostering to adopt or providing respite care, please read our frequently asked questions, call toll-free (855) 460-0990, or fill out our simple foster parent request for information.
+If you are interested in becoming a foster parent, fostering to adopt, or providing respite care, please read our frequently asked questions, call us toll-free at (855) 460-0990, or fill out our simple foster parent request for information.